ogradyc01/GoldenCheetah/Menu-Bar_Activity.md

 * Download from device... [explained here] (https://github.com/GoldenCheetah/GoldenCheetah/wiki/First-Steps_Download-or-import)
 * Import from file... [explained here] (https://github.com/GoldenCheetah/GoldenCheetah/wiki/First-Steps_Download-or-import#importing-from-a-file)
-* Manual ride entry...
+* Manual ride entry... - Opens a dialog to manually create a ride in Golden Cheetah.
+You can set a number of metrics and metadata.
+The stress figures can either be estimated or manually entered.

 ***

-* Export...
+* Export... -
 * Batch export...
 * Export Metrics as CSV...